John Garvey became the 15th president of The Catholic University of America July 1, 2010.

 His writing has been published in mainstream news outlets including the Wall Street Journal, the Washington Post, the Boston Globe, the New York Times, the Los Angeles Times, the Chicago Tribune, the Atlantic, and the Chronicle of Higher Education.
 Garvey has appeared on major news networks including ABC, CBS, Fox, PBS, MSNBC, CNN, National Public Radio, and BBC.
 Additionally, Garvey has written for and been interviewed by many Catholic news outlets and publications including EWTN, Catholic TV, Vatican Radio, America, Catholic News Agency, Catholic World Report, Famille Chrétienne, First Things, National Catholic Register, Our Sunday Visitor, Religion News Service, and Touchstone, among others.
 He is a regular columnist for Catholic News Service.

-Garvey has been married to Jeanne Walter Garvey for 41 years.
-They have five children, 19 grandchildren, and a rescue dog named Gus.
+Garvey and his wife Jeanne Walter Garvey have five children, 21 grandchildren, and a rescue dog named Gus.